Flinders, New South Wales

 Flinders is a southern suburb of Shellharbour, located in the Illawarra region of New South Wales, Australia.
 Flinders is located approximately 111 kilometres south-southwest of New South Wales' capital city of Sydney.
 Flinders is close to a number of beaches and to and over 60 hectares of green open spaces including bush reserves, waterways and landscaped parks.
-Flinders adjoins neighbouring suburbs of Shellharbour, Shell Cove, Blackbutt and the suburb of Shell Heights.
+Flinders adjoins neighbouring suburbs of Shellharbour, Shell Cove, Blackbutt and Shell Heights.